MythicSyntax/Ring-Cameras-24-7-Live-Stream/README.md

 ## 🛈 Solution
 ### **Ring Cameras -  24/7 Live Stream <h5>(old Name: Ring Play Live Video** Continuously)</h5>

 **This app auto-reconnects the live stream as soon as it gets disconnected.
-On the different devices tested, there was a "short break" of approximately 1 second between each disconnect.
-No more user action is required to keep the stream alive ツ.**
+On the different devices tested, there was a "short break" of approximately 1 second between each auto reconnect.
+So there is No more user action required, to keep the stream alive ツ.**

 ## 🛈 All you need to do is: